ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 ### Running a Package

-#### Package:

-A directory that contains Ballerina source code files.
+Package is a directory that contains Ballerina source code files.

 #### Compiling a package: